Green the Gap is a novel upcycling concept initiated by Swechha a leading youth organisation based in Delhi.

 This is recycling with a creative twist that offers absolutely stunning well crafted and designed accessories, clothing, stationary for home and office, home décor – the works and all beautifully recreated from recycled waste.

 Before you form an opinion that the products on sale from Green the Gap are expensive, think twice.
 It’s not mass produced and machine made unlike most products available in malls and supermarkets.

-In fact, Green the Gap has a workshop in Malviya Nagar in South Delhi where full time tailors work relentlessly glamming up tetra packs, waste fabric, lealther, old tyres and other recyclable products.
+In fact, Green the Gap has a workshop in Malviya Nagar in South Delhi where full-time tailors work relentlessly glamming up tetra packs, waste fabric, leather, old tyres and other recyclable products.

 Vimlendu further adds, “A lot of times people find our products expensive.
-They feel it should be cheap as it is out of waste, but they do not see the detailing and hardwork of these tailors.
-Swechha has been working a lot with waste and on of the trips to a landfill, there was an urge for me to do something with the waste that we generate in tons every single day and that’s how Green the Gap was born”, adds Vimlendu.
+They feel it should be cheap as it is out of waste, but they do not see the detailing and hard work of these tailors.
+Swechha has been working a lot with waste and on of the trips to a landfill, there was an urge for me to do something with the waste that we generate in tonnes every single day and that’s how Green the Gap was born”, adds Vimlendu.

 What makes Green the Gap unique?